Alphy14/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script creates a directory and give it a specified permission this script changes the group ownership to a new one this script changes owner and group owner for all files and directories in the working directory
+this script creates a directory and give it a specified permission this script changes the group ownership to a new one this script changes owner and group owner for all files and directories in the working directory this script changes the owner and the group owner of the specified ln file